-Zoey Dawson is a theatre maker based in Melbourne on the lands of the Kulin nation.
+Zoey Dawson is a theatre maker and screenwriter based in Naarm/Melbourne on the lands of the Kulin nation.
 Her work has been described as “brilliant”, “dangerously alive” and “heartbreaking” by The Age, “Terrific” by The Sydney Morning Herald, “disarmingly imaginative” and “tremendously affecting” by The Australian, “a major new force in Australian playwriting“ by RealTime, “exceptional” by Inpress, “powerful and astute” by Artshub, “the best theatre I have seen in years” by Theatrepeople, “like watching a friend get really drunk and embarrass herself” by The Guardian and “Agony” by Kevin Jackson’s Theatre Diary.